Summer Irrigation – A Key Factor

 The Australian French black truffle industry has been on a steady growth trajectory since the first truffle was harvested in the winter of 1999.
 Seventeen years on, and this season, growers collectively harvested approx. 18 ton of Tuber melanosporum, the French black truffle.
 Not all this production was saleable, however, due to quality issues.
 In such a short history of truffle growing, remarkably, Australia now presides as the 4th largest producer in the world, and at this rate, could well become the most prolific producer on the globe within 20 years.

 Why the dramatic increase in 2017?

-Naturally, exponential growth and maturity in plantations tends to increase yield year on year, notwithstanding seasonal glitches due to unfavorable climatic conditions.
-My discussions with grower’s post-harvest were also centered around their individual thoughts on notable differences from the previous 2016 season.
+Naturally, exponential growth and maturity in plantations tend to increase yield year on year, notwithstanding seasonal glitches due to unfavourable climatic conditions.
+My discussions with grower’s post-harvest were also centred around their individual thoughts on notable differences from the previous 2016 season.

 Theories included cooler than average summer temperatures in many areas, intermittent heavy thunderstorm activity through the summer months, changes to irrigation regimes and seeing the benefits of annual cultivation around trees.
 There were only a few cases where yields were similar or slightly lower than the previous season.

 Whilst we clearly can’t control the weather, keeping a close eye on the things we can control is vitally important in truffle growing, when striving for some form of consistency in production.